-Appointment date 1 October 2007
+Appointment date October 2007

-Member of the Audit & Risk, Nominations and Finance Committees
+Committee membership Member of the Audit & Risk, Nominations and Finance

 Professor Sir Roy is a world-renowned medical scientist with advanced knowledge of infectious disease epidemiology and is currently Professor of Infectious Disease in the Faculty of Medicine, Imperial College, London.
-He is a fellow and member of the Policy Advisory Board of the Royal Society, and fellow of the Academy of Medical Sciences and the Royal Statistical Society.
+He is a fellow and member of the Policy Advisory Board of the Royal Society, and follow of the Academy of Medical Sciences and and fellow of the Academy of Medical Sciences and the Royal Statistical Society.
 He is an Honorary Fellow of the Institute of Actuaries and a Foreign Associate Member of the Institute of Medicine at the US National Academy of Sciences and the French Academy of Sciences.
 Professor Sir Roy brings scientific expertise to the Board and the Audit & Risk Committee's deliberations.